SoFi Invest and Acorns are two popular investing platforms for new-age investors.

 There are a few drawbacks to consider however before you jump in with both feet.
 Unlike Acorns Invest, which rounds up your spare change, contributions to Acorns Later can only be made by one-time or recurring deposits.

-There is a one-time minimum deposit of $5, and the monthly fee of $3 that also need to be taken into consideration.
+There is a one-time minimum deposit of $5, and the monthly fee of $3 also needs to be taken into consideration.
 Depending on how much money you have in your investment account, $3 per month can be a lot of money.

 Consider this: if you have $5,000 in your retirement account, with Acorns Later you will be paying a fee of $36 per year (or 0.72%).